renesas-rz/rzv_ai_sdk/face_authentication/readme.md

 Follow the steps mentioned below to deploy the project on RZV2L Board.
 * At the `home/root/tvm` directory of the rootfs (SD Card/NFS) for RZV2L board.
-   * Create a directory named `dataset`, for storing the images to be detected.
    * Copy the genarted `face_recoginition` application file
    * Copy the `face_rec_bg.jpg` image
    * Copy the `facenet_model` folder